shantanuSakpal/shantanuSakpal/README.md

 - 👨‍🎓 I am a Second year engg. student at D. J. Sanghvi College of Engg.
 - 👀 I’m interested in web develpment and competitive coding.
 - 🌱 I’m currently active in WEB dev and making interesting projects.
-- 👨‍💻 I am a 2 star coder on CodeChef and have rating 970 on codeforces.
+- 👨‍💻 I am a 3 star coder on CodeChef(1595) and have rating 973 on codeforces.
-- 💞️ I’m looking to collaborate on any web development project.
+- 💞️ I’m looking to collaborate on interesting web development projects.
 - 📫 You can reach me by emailing me at shantanuesakpal1420@gmail.com or thorugh linkdin https://www.linkedin.com/in/shantanu-sakpal-435846228/

 <!---